 Jay Lemery, MD, FACEP FAWM

-Dr. Jay Lemery is an Assistant Professor at the Weill Cornell Medical College and has an interest in the effects of environmental change on health and human rights.
-He is the Director of Cornell Wilderness and Environmental Medicine, a University-wide collaboration promoting education, research, and training in unpredictable and austere environments.
+Dr. Jay Lemery is an assistant professor at the Weill Cornell Medical College and has an interest in the effects of environmental change on health and human rights.
+He is the director of Cornell Wilderness and Environmental Medicine, a university-wide collaboration promoting education, research, and training in unpredictable and austere environments.
 He serves as a member of the Global Health Steering Committee at Weill Cornell.
-Lemery is a Consultant to the Center for Disease Control and Prevention’s Climate and Health Program, and a Visiting Scientist at the FXB Center for Health and Human Rights at the Harvard School of Public Health.
-He is a member of the Council on Foreign Relations and a Fellow of the American College of Emergency Physicians.
+Lemery is a consultant to the Center for Disease Control and Prevention’s Climate and Health Program, and a visiting scientist at Harvard FXB Center.
+He is a member of the Council on Foreign Relations and a fellow of the American College of Emergency Physicians.

 Elizabeth Newnham, MPsych, PhD